 Benefits of the New Policy

-A chief benefit of the policy is the way it fosters open access itself, by minimizing the need to rely on costly publishing fees and subscriptions.
+The Equitable Access Policy fosters open access by minimizing costly publishing fees and subscriptions.
 Passage of this policy means that more of the University's timely research and scholarship will be available freely to those who seek it, and that more of UMD's research will be found, read, and cited.
 Under the policy, authors gain the ability to make their work openly accessible without the difficulty or uncertainty of negotiating with publishers.
 The policy preserves authors' freedom to publish in the journals of their choice and enhances authors' rights to redistribute and reuse their work for research and teaching.

 Under the policy, UMD’s Equitable Access License: